GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

    default computational region.

 #. **Mapset** is a subdirectory in a location.
 It helps to organize maps
-   into logical groups or helps to separate pararel work of more users on the same project (within one location).
+   into logical groups or helps to separate parallel work of more users on the same project (within one location).

 When you start GRASS you must to defined all these three items, see